Tequila Peach BBQ Sauce

 • salt

-Brush the onion rounds with oil and then roast in 400 degree oven for 30 minutes flipping once when half done.
+Brush the onion rounds with oil and roast in a 400-degree oven for 30 minutes, flipping once when half done.
 You can also do this on the grill.
-On the same baking sheet roast the garlic cloves whole with peel on.
+On the same baking sheet, roast the garlic cloves whole with the peel on.

-Brush the cut side of the peaches with oil and grill, or use hot grill pan, cut side down first and then skin side.
-About two minutes per side until you achieve some color and caramelization.
-Don’t over cook making sure that the peaches remain fairly firm.
+Brush the cut side of the peaches with oil and grill, or use a hot grill pan, cut side down first, and then skin side.
+Grill for about two minutes per side until you achieve some color and caramelization.
+Don’t overcook, making sure that the peaches remain fairly firm.
 Rough chop the onion and peaches into large chunks.
 Peel the garlic cloves.

-In a hot sauté pan add teaspoon of oil and then the chopped onion and peach.
-Toss for a minute and then add the jalapeño and garlic.
-Add the Tequila and encourage flames (if you feel comfortable doing so) continue to cook for one minute.
-Add the remaining ingredients and once it reaches a boil cook for two minutes.
+In a hot sauté pan, add a teaspoon of oil and then the chopped onion and peach.
+Toss for a minute, and then add the jalapeño and garlic.
+Add the Tequila and encourage flames (if you feel comfortable doing so).
+Continue to cook for one minute.
+Add the remaining ingredients, and once it reaches a boil, cook for two minutes.
 Remove from the heat and blend when the mixture has cooled.

 This sauce will keep well in the refrigerator for at least two weeks.